v2b1n/adi_to_qrz/README.md

 ## "Can't figure out what the error is!
 Please help!"

-If you still cannot handle the problems or the run of the program show  some python code errors - feel free to open an issue at https://gitlab.com/v2b1n/adi_to_qrz/issues/new, describe the problem and provide
+If you still cannot handle the problem, or the run of the program show some python code errors - feel free to open an issue at https://gitlab.com/v2b1n/adi_to_qrz/issues/new, describe the problem and provide
 * the adi-logfile that makes troubles
 * the log from the "--debug" program run